emWeinfurter/cic2020interns_wk3/README.md

 ### Developer's Notes
 > "Hey, I pretty much finished everything except the comparison API.
 Pretty easy and I already created the payload.
 You just need to implement the **getComparison** method in **Covid19ApiServiceImpl** to return a the list of countries sorted by the CompareBy enum."

-> "Oh yeah, I left my Postman collection for you to use."
+> "Oh yeah, I left my Postman collection for you to use and we tried using Lombox so they may be a bug or two."

 > "Good luck!
 J!"